-In most underground mines, the largest consumer of energy is the ventilation system.
+In most underground mines, the largest energy consumer is the ventilation system.
 Vital for providing essential fresh air to miners, ventilation systems have traditionally been very static; fans are set to run continuously 24 hours a day, 7 days a week.
 As well as preventing the build-up of dangerous levels of diesel equipment gases (CO, NOx) and diesel particulate matters (DPM) underground, they also evacuate respirable dust and the noxious gases associated with extracting ore and other waste chemicals.

 A mine-wide tracking system was installed to detect the presence of vehicles and personnel underground.
 Each of the 144 vehicles was fitted with a Radio Frequency Identification (RFID) tag that indicates its position in the mine and whether the engine is operating.
-Everyone working underground was also given a unique RFID tag that connects to one of 254 zonebased Access Points.
+Everyone working underground was also given a unique RFID tag that connects to one of 254 zone-based Access Points.

-The control system in the Éléonore mine can be easily expanded as the mine grows in size, to maintain adequate, safe ventilation in every part of the workings as new areas and levels are opened up.
+The control system in the Eleonore mine can be easily expanded as the mine grows in size to maintain adequate, safe ventilation in every part of the workings as new areas and levels are opened up.

 The installation of the Ventsim CONTROL system, with its Ventilation Monitoring Stations and automation of all ventilation equipment, means that the supply of fresh air to individual work zones is maintained with complete safety, ensuring all underground personnel has a comfortable working environment.
 At the same time, the waste associated with continual ventilation of the whole mine has been eliminated.